 Luckily, the United States government understands that important identity documents like birth certificates are sometimes lost, stolen, or damaged beyond repair.
 That’s why you’re allowed to request a replacement copy.

 Any U.S. citizen who was previously issued a birth certificate can apply to get a new one.
-This includes people born in the U.S. to American parents and those born outside the U.S. to American parents.
+This includes people born in the U.S. to American birth parents and those born outside the U.S. to American parents.
+Here we have listed a step by step process in how to get a birth certificate replacement copy:

 The right agency to contact about birth certificate replacement depends on your place of birth.
 To start, look up the vital records office in the state or U.S. territory in which you were born.